AlSharji0/Filtering-of-seismic-data/README.md

 # Table of Contents
 -	Overview
 -	Features
+-	Future Features
 -	Data
 -	Usage
 -	Acknowledgments

 # Overview

--	This model processes both time-series and frequency-series data using a convolutional neural network.
+-	This model processes both time-series and frequency-series data using a convolutional neural network - LSTM.
 -	It utilizes the Space Apps 2024 Seismic Detection Data Packet for training.
 -	This model is used to filter the data for seismic events so as to reduce quantity of data to be sent to Earth.
 -	This project uses TensorFlow for building and training the model; and Pandas, Sklearn and Scipy for data preprocessing.